Strings

 - From your very first term here you’ll perform and create, in solo, chamber or orchestral projects.
 You’ll explore different stylistic approaches, supported by specialised teachers.

-- You’ll learn in small classes and take part in tailored, one-to-one coaching from industry professionals in a highly personalised approach that allows you to develop as a versatile and employable musician.
-Core strings staff include Lucy Gould, Alice Neary.
+- You’ll learn in small workshops and masterclasses and take part in tailored, one-to-one coaching from industry professionals in a highly personalised approach that allows you to develop as a versatile and employable musician.

 - Our wide range of orchestral projects, including musical theatre, opera, acting showcases, as well as symphony orchestra and string ensembles, means that you’ll be involved in orchestral projects every term.